gradle/gradle/design-docs/handling-encodings.md

 what charset(s) to use.
 Some tasks might need to use a charset to write that is different from the charset used to read.
 For the most frequent case, i.e. copying and filtering files, it's a reasonable assumption to expect the developer to choose the target encoding for the source files, and thus to use a single filtering charset both for reading and writing.

+As a general rule of thumb, the default character set to use is the default platform character set.
+When reading and writing text files for example.
+But, when it comes to encoding text inside a binary format, like in archives metadata, the corresponding binary formats specifications prevail.

+<a name="jar"></a>
 ## About ZIP/JAR

 Gradle makes use of the [Apache Commons Compress](https://commons.apache.org/proper/commons-compress/zip.html) library